msi888/run_analysis/README.md

 					 tGravityAcc-std()-X,tGravityAcc-std()-Y,tGravityAcc-std()-Z

 Script goes on by dropping in (sortedmergedd) the features I considered not necessary, creating a new (final) data frame.
+Actually just first fetures were taken for my "tidy" data, tus, judgementally and for sake of simplicity those given directly by te acelerometer device:

 	final<- sortedmergedd [, (1:14)]